microsoft/fluentui/packages/office-ui-fabric-react/src/components/Announced/docs/Asynchronous/Dos.md

-- Announce progress after a specified threshold.
+- Do announce progress after a specified threshold.